|Welcome. I'm an associate professor of political science

 Democratic Waves in Historical Perspective.
-There have been a number of distinct bursts of democratization since the late 18th century (13, by my count).
+There have been a number of distinct bursts of democratization since the late 18th century (thirteen, by my count).
 How do we compare them to each other, and what lessons can they offer about the evolution of democracy?
 Paper under review.

 Competing Visions of Parsimony in IR Theory.
 The topic seems abstract but the issue is fundamental: why do we expect good theories to be simple?
-I examine some bad anwers to that question, and some good ones, and argue that the concept of parsimony contains three distinct and often confused meanings.
+I examine some bad anwers to that question, and some good ones, and argue that the concept of parsimony contains three distinct and often conflated meanings.
 Paper under review.

 Powers and Norm Cascades in Global Politics.
 How

 does the rise and fall of great powers shape the evolution of global

 norms?
 I argue that international norms involving sovereignty and

 democracy promotion are often shaped not by bottom-up activism or moral